GE2025: Three PAP new faces show up at Pasir Ris-Punggol GRC event

-SINGAPORE: A former Singapore Armed Forces chief of staff and a ex-senior civil servant were among the three new faces from the ruling People’s Action Party (PAP), who showed up at a community event in Punggol on Sunday (Apr 6).
+SINGAPORE: A former Singapore Armed Forces chief of staff and an ex-senior civil servant were among the three new faces from the ruling People’s Action Party (PAP) who showed up at a community event in Punggol on Sunday (Apr 6).

 Mr Goh Pei Ming, the former Singapore Armed Forces Chief of Staff - Joint Staff, left the military this month.
 He told reporters he had started volunteering in Punggol a week ago.

-He has been chairman of Kampong Chai Chee’s Community Club Management Committee (CCMC) from 2021, and vice-chairman of its Citizens' Consultative Committee (CCC) since 2019.
+He has been volunteering in Kampong Chai Chee since 2007, becoming chairman of its Community Club Management Committee in 2021 and vice-chairman of its Citizens’ Consultative Committee in 2019.

+He added that he has been following Dr Puthucheary around to get to know the community there better.
+He has also followed Ms Sun on the ground, and intends to follow Ms Yeo too.

 Mr Foo Cexiang, who was director of private and future mobility at the Ministry of Transport until this month, was also at Sunday’s event.
 He too started volunteering in the ward a week back.